 This policy will be reviewed and updated if a fundamental change in legislation occurs, after the introduction of DPA 2018 or UK-GDPR 2016.
-Otherwise, or from then on, this policy will be reviewed every 2 years and shared with the full governing board.
+Otherwise, or from then on, this policy will be reviewed every 2 years and shared with the Trust Board and the governing bodies of Trust schools.

-17. Links with other policies
+17. Links with Other Policies